pupil-labs/pupil-docs/getting-started/capture-workflow.md

 </aside>

 <aside class="warning" style="clear:none;">
-	3. Don't - The eye here is not centered in the frame and eyebrow in the frame.
+	3. Don't - The eye is not centered in the frame and eyebrow in the frame.
 </aside>

 <aside class="warning" style="clear:none;">